Best Espresso Machines for Home Use.

 My Observations:

-Anyway, having the newer thermojet indicates it has the same super fast steam ready time, the same 3 second warm-up time, and likewise it cools down fast after steaming so it’s ready to pull another shot almost instantly.
+Anyway, having the newer thermojet implies it has the same super fast steam ready time, the same 3 second warm-up time, and likewise it cools down fast after steaming so it’s ready to pull another shot almost instantly.

 Which Coffee mill?

-If you’re wondering what I’m on about re upgraditis, by the way, this is a pandemic one of home baristas for which there is yet no vaccine but Astra Zeneca are probably working on one.
+If you’re wondering what I’m on about re upgraditis, by the way, this is a pandemic one of home baristas for which there is yet no vaccine however Astra Zeneca are probably working on one.
 Pfizer too I’d suspect as they tend to give stiff competition.
 If you don’t get that joke, just look up some of Pfizer’s most well-known creations and you’ll get it ;-).

 New gaggia classic 2018 19